cpitkin/website/content/post/into to linear regession.md

 tags: [ml, learning, practice, supervised learning]
 draft: true
 ---
-following [this](https://medium.com/@haydar_ai/learning-data-science-day-9-linear-regression-on-boston-housing-dataset-cd62a80775ef) tutorial by Haydar Ali Ismail
+I followed [this](https://medium.com/@haydar_ai/learning-data-science-day-9-linear-regression-on-boston-housing-dataset-cd62a80775ef) tutorial by Haydar Ali Ismail

+This is an export of my Jupyter notebook

 Adding Libraries